Little Aston: Little Aston Hall Estate

 This small area of residence is situated within what used to be the grounds of Little Aston Hall.
 Seven blocks of superior apartments were constructed on the site during the mid-1980s, each containing six luxury living spaces.
 The complex is set back from the road on a private gated drive and situated in many acres of grassland and landscaped gardens.

 Lady Aston Park

 Lady Aston Park is a recent development of around 50 gated luxury apartments, aimed exclusively at the over 55s.
 The community borders the Little Aston Hall development, and is alongside the Bupa care home and private hospital.
 The estate is managed by the Lady Aston Park Management Co.
 Ltd which is in the ownership of the apartment owners.
 Day-to-day management is in the hands of an elected committee of residents.

 Administration

 Electoral ward

-Little Aston is one of Lichfield's electoral wards, although it is separated from the city by open country and is in Tamworth Parliamentary Constituency.
-Little Aston's current Member of Parliament is Christopher Pincher.
+Little Aston is an electoral ward of Lichfield District Council, although it is separated from the city by open country.
+It is in the Tamworth constituency for the UK Parliament.
+Its MP was Conservative Christopher Pincher from 2010 until he resigned in September 2023.
+At both the 2023 by-election and the 2024 general election the seat was won by Labour's Sarah Edwards.